wusted/kubernetes-install/14-terraform-do-k8s-mysql-wordpress/README.md

 # Terraform deployment
 Backend(MYSQL)+ Frontend(WordPress)
-Goal is to prove the Kubernetes/Microservices
+Goal is to test the Kubernetes/Microservices:
 Immutable and Disposable approach of Nodes and Pods.

 # Pre-requisites